SoyeongKimm/100DaysOfCodeChallenge/README.md

 ### Day 38 (Dec 29, 2023)
 - Completed the challenge to subClass the superClass
 - Revised the class inheritance and extension
-- Learned a new third party library [Chameleon](https://github.com/vicc/chameleon) to integrate for coloring the cells
+- Learned a new third party library [Chameleon](https://github.com/vicc/chameleon) to integrate for colouring the cells
 - Added comments #29 to #33 for superClassing and subClassing

 <br>